We tested out Roam, the totally customizable carry-on bag

 Roam is the first color customizable, direct-to-consumer luggage brand that lets you match your suitcase to your personal style.
 With the ability to customize everything from the shell to the zipper tabs and more than a million potential color combos, your bag definitely won’t look like anyone else’s at the airport.

 Roam is the brainchild of Tumi founder Charlie Clifford and Tumi’s former executive vice president Larry Lein, meaning that it backs up its looks with deep knowledge of the luggage industry.
 That know-how is reflected in Roam’s sharp design and top-notch materials, which include a 100% virgin polycarbonate outer shell, ball bearing Hinomoto wheels and a washable interior lining.
-All suitcases are made in the U.S. to boot.
+All suitcases are made in the US to boot.

 Ready to create the suitcase of your dreams?
-We got our hands on the Jaunt ($495; roamluggage.com), Roam’s standard-sized carry-on, to put the bag to the test.
+We got our hands on the Jaunt ($495; roamluggage.com), Roam’s standard-size carry-on, to put the bag to the test.

 How Roam works

 Roam’s design tool is a breeze to use and works on both desktop and mobile browsers.
-The first step is to select which case you want from four size options: The aforementioned Jaunt ($495; roamluggage.com), a carry-on designed to fit all major U.S. airlines; The Jaunt XL ($525; roamluggage.com), a slightly wider carry-on; The Journey ($550; roamluggage.com), a mid-size checked bag; or The Expedition ($595; roamluggage.com), a large checked bag.
+The first step is to select which case you want from four size options: the aforementioned Jaunt ($495; roamluggage.com), a carry-on designed to fit all major US airlines; the Jaunt XL ($525; roamluggage.com), a slightly wider carry-on; the Journey ($550; roamluggage.com), a midsize checked bag; or the Expedition ($595; roamluggage.com), a large checked bag.

 Next, just follow the prompts to create your masterpiece.
-If you’re overwhelmed with options, Roam also offers a selection of pre-designed bags that you can buy or use for inspiration.
+If you’re overwhelmed with options, Roam also offers a selection of predesigned bags that you can buy or use for inspiration.

 Cases are then made to order in Roam’s San Diego, California, workshop, and ship free within five business days.
 All Roam luggage comes with a 100-day trial period and a lifetime warranty.